jdanielnd/securitydemo/README.markdown

 We have set a bean with the id `dataSource` and configured it to read from our database.

+## 3. Add database support to Spring Security

-## 3. Alright, now Spring can read this database, so we need to make Spring Security look up for users from this database.
+Alright, now Spring can read this database, so we need to make Spring Security look up for users from this database.
 To do that we need to add a JdbcUserService into AuthenticationProvider.
 This is done by replacing `<user-service>` tag by the following snippet of code:

     <authentication-manager alias="authenticationManager">
       <authentication-provider>